-(This is stated in more technical terms in \cref{sec:perm} as \cref{thm:main}.)
-The fact that any class of graphs with bounded twin-width is just a transduction of a very simple class (such as proper permutation classes) is surprising at first glance and it nicely complements another model theoretic characterization of these classes: a class of graphs has bounded twin-width if and only if it is the reduct of a dependent class of ordered graphs \cite{twin-width4}.
+The fact that any class of graphs with bounded twin-width is just a transduction of a very simple class (a proper permutation class) is surprising at first glance, and it nicely complements another model theoretic characterization of classes of bounded twin-width: a class of graphs has bounded twin-width if and only if it is the reduct of a dependent class of ordered graphs \cite{twin-width4}.
 It can also be thought of as scaling up the fact that classes of bounded rank-width coincide with transductions of tree orders, and classes of bounded linear rank-width, with transductions of linear orders~\cite{Colcombet07}.
-On the other hand twin-models are interesting objects per se and in a way present one of the most permissive forms of width parameters related to trees.
-Note that for other classes of sparse structures we do not have such a concrete model.
+On the other hand, twin-models are interesting objects per se and in a way present one of the most permissive forms of width parameters related to trees.
+Note that for other classes of sparse structures we do not have such concrete models.

-As the transduction involved in the main result is $k$-bounded (meaning that each graph on~$n$ vertices can be encoded in a permutation on at most $kn$ elements), it is then a consequence of~\cite{MarcusT04} that any class of relational structures with bounded twin-width contains at most $c^n$ non-isomorphic structures with $n$ vertices hence is small (i.e., contains at most $c^n\,n!$ labeled structures with $n$ vertices).
-This extends the main result of~\cite{twin-width2} while not using the ``versatile twin-width'' machinery (but only the preservation of bounded twin-width by transduction proved in~\cite{twin-width1}).
-This also extends a similar property for proper minor-closed classes of graphs, which can be derived from the boundedness of book thickness, as noticed by Colin McDiarmid (see the concluding remarks of \cite{BERNARDI2010468}).
+The main result implies that every relational structure on~$n$ elements from a class with bounded twin-width can be encoded in a permutation on at most $kn$ elements for some number $k$.
+It is then a consequence of~\cite{MarcusT04} that every class of relational structures with bounded twin-width contains at most $c^n$ non-isomorphic structures with $n$ vertices, hence is small (i.e., contains at most $c^n\,n!$ labeled structures with $n$ elements).
+This extends the main result of~\cite{twin-width2} while not using the ``versatile twin-width'' machinery (but only the preservation of bounded twin-width by transductions proved in~\cite{twin-width1}).
+This also extends a similar property for proper minor-closed classes of graphs, which can be derived from the boundedness of book thickness, as noticed by McDiarmid (see the concluding remarks of \cite{BERNARDI2010468}).

-The proof of our main result is surprisingly complex and proceeds in several steps which perhaps add new aspects to the rich spectrum of structures related to twin-width.
+The proof of our main result is surprisingly complex and proceeds in several steps, which perhaps add new aspects to the rich spectrum of structures related to twin-width.
 The basic steps can be outlined as follows (the relevant terminology will be formally introduced in the appropriate sections).